 Voter Identification Requirements

-- A military identification
+- A military identification;

-- A copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows the voter’s name and current address.
+- An original or copy of a current other government document (other than a notice of voter registration mailed by a board of elections) that shows the voter’s name and present address.

 For utility bills, bank statements, government checks, paychecks, and other government documents, “current” is defined as within the last 12 months.
 “Utility bill” includes a cell phone bill.
 “Other government document” includes license renewal and other notices, fishing and marine equipment operator’s license, court papers, or grade reports or transcripts.
 “Government office” includes any local (including county, city, township, school district and village), state or federal (United States) government office, branch, agency, commission, public college or university or public community college, whether or not in Ohio.

 Provisional ballots: If you do not have any of the above forms of identification you may provide either your Ohio driver’s license or state identification number (which begins with two letters followed by six numbers) or the last four digits of your Social Security number and cast a provisional ballot.
 Once the information is reviewed and verified by the board of elections, your ballot will be counted.

 If you do not provide one of the above documents or your driver’s license/state identification number or the last four digits of your Social Security number at the precinct, you will still be able to vote using a provisional ballot.
 However, in order for that ballot to be counted, you must return to the board of elections no later than seven days following Election Day to provide a qualifying form of identification.